free-4-ever/gomedia/README.md

 ### Migrate the Database

 Migrate the database.
-Make sure you invoke it with the seed flag so a user is created and the list are filled.
+Make sure you invoke it with the seed flag so a user is created and the list is filled.

 * `php artisan migrate --seed`

 ### Config

-Make sure your domain is among the values under 'stateful' key in sanctum.php configuration file (in case serving the app not from localhost)
+Make sure your domain is among the values under 'stateful' key in sanctum.php configuration file (in case serving the app not from localhost).

 ### Building front-end assets